Derek Tournear

-Derek M. Tournear is an American physicist and defense official serving as the director of the Space Development Agency.
-Previously he served as the Principal Director for Space in the Department of Defense office of Research and Engineering.
+Derek M. Tournear is an American physicist and former defense official who served as the director of the Space Development Agency from 2019 to 2025.
+Previously, he served as the Principal Director for Space in the Department of Defense office of Research and Engineering.
 He has worked at the Harris Corporation, Exelis Inc., Office of the Director of National Intelligence, DARPA, and Los Alamos National Laboratory.